Why get into student services?

 Students of all ages and academic levels are likely to need some kind of support during their academic career.
 Many people have problems with their studies and career plans.
 Likewise, many people have problems outside of their education, which may affect their ability to study.

-Most education institutions will offer some kind of student support service and many careers are available in this valuable area of the education sector.
+Most education institutions will offer some kind of student support service and many graduate jobs are available in this valuable area of the education sector.

 Student services departments are more likely to be a part of further education (FE) and higher education (HE) institutions than schools.
 These dedicated teams of people generally offer support and guidance in regards to issues such as careers, health and sexual health (yes, these people might be the ones that dish out free condoms!).